 Whatever the etiology, shock is characterized by release of cytokines and other inflammatory mediators that cause a systemic inflammatory response syndrome mediated by tissue hypoxia.
 This causes alterations in flow at the level of the microcirculation that can usually be reversed by intravascular volume resuscitation and, as appropriate, vasopressor and inotropic support.

 Shock passes through an early reversible stage of compensated shock where the body's homeostatic mechanisms compensate for decreased perfusion by increasing the rate and force of contraction of the heart, initially maintaining arterial blood pressure.
 The circulation is centralized, due to peripheral vasoconstriction, so that blood flow to non-vital organs (commonly skin) is reduced.
 Respiratory rate increases to compensate for metabolic acidosis and urine output falls (to conserve fluid volume) as a result of release of antidiuretic hormone from the posterior pituitary.
 These adaptive responses may not be apparent to the casual observer.
-Unrecognized, this evolves to overt shock manifested by decreased BP and altered mental status attributable to reduced cerebral blood flow.
+Unrecognized, this evolves to overt shock manifested by decreased blood pressure and altered mental status attributable to reduced cerebral blood flow.
 This usually occurs in the setting of an effective loss ≥30% of plasma volume and/or cardiac index of <2.2 L/minute/m².
 Untreated at this stage, it can cause irreversible cell death and organ damage.

 The lack of tissue oxygenation leads to accumulation of products of anaerobic metabolism such as lactate.
 Significant tissue hypoxia leads to a systemic proinflammatory state with excess cytokine release; when prolonged (>6 to 12 hours) this causes irreversible cellular damage.
 This is clinically manifest as multiorgan dysfunction/failure with increased mortality.